laravel-liberu/documentation/docs/frontend/tables.md

     },
     ```
     ::: tip
-    If using within Enso, you may forgo specifying a format,
+    If using within Liberu, you may forgo specifying a format,
     and can set the `dateFormat` attribute as `null`, in which case, the back-end
-    component will use the global Enso format, from the configuration file
+    component will use the global Liberu format, from the configuration file
     (`config('liberu.config.dateTimeFormat')`).

     Note that even if null, you're still required to specify the `dateFormat` attribute